nelsoncabrera06/SSH-Web-Client/README.md

 # SSH-Web-Client

 - in console: node index.js
-- after go to your browser ->  http://localhost:8080/
+- then go to your browser ->  http://localhost:8080/

 get fun!